 Ruma National Park

-Ruma National park is situated in Lamba Valley in South Nyanza, 140 kilometers from Kisumu, 10 kilometers east of Lake Victoria, southwest of Homer Bay and 425 kilometers west of Nairobi.
-The Park lies in the flat floor of the Lamba valley bordered by the Kanawha escarpment to the southeast grassy hills, Sumba Hill and brewery hills to the north.
+Ruma National park is situated in Lamba Valley in South Nyanza, 140 kilometers from Kisumu, 10 kilometers east of Lake Victoria, southwest of Homer Bay, and 425 kilometers west of Nairobi.
+The Park lies on the flat floor of the Lamba valley bordered by the Kanawha escarpment to the southeast grassy hills, Sumba Hill, and brewery hills to the north.

 Kora National Park